guvaldovinos/Creating-User-Accounts-in-Active-Directory-/README.md

 1. Opened **Active Directory Users and Computers (ADUC)** from Server Manager.
 2. Navigated to the **Users** container
 3. Selected **New → User** to start the account creation wizard.
-4. Entered the user’s *first name, last name, and logon name* for this example I altered my first name from Guillermo to "Guiillermo"
+4. Entered the user’s *first name, last name, and logon name*
 5. Set an **initial password** and configured password options (e.g., “User must change password at next logon”).
 6. Verified that the new user appeared under the **Users** container.